Lucoero/QRNG_With_QC/README.md

    https://quantum.cloud.ibm.com/docs/en/guides/hello-world
 2. An AWS Account.
 Configure the creedentials in your terminal as AWS guide indicates to be able to connect to their and their partner's computers. https://aws.amazon.com/es/blogs/quantum-computing/setting-up-your-local-development-environment-in-amazon-braket/
-3. Configure the repository as a self contained project in your IDE.
+3. Configure the *Program* folder of the repository as a self contained project in your IDE.
 This way all the relative paths will be properly identified.

 ### Get Bitstrings ###
 After that you can just run *main.py* on default variables and you will obtain some sequences as txts in the *Outputs* folder.
 Though we recommend to check first the number of qbits used, the length of the bitstring desired as well as the backends used.